 To switch the solenoid valves I am using IRFZ44N and IRL540N mosfets (both are common and cheap) but anything similar will work.
 You just need a 5V logic level mosfet with a low RDS(on) value at 4.5v or 5v (ideally 4.5v or lower).
 I have a list I can publish if anybody wants it.

-A solenoid is a electromagnet device and work by using a magnetic force to move a small piston.
-When the lose power the magnetic force collapses creating current which fed back to the main circuit.
-This can be a very high spike that is capable of destroying an Arduino.
+A solenoid is a electromagnet device and works by using a magnetic force to move a small piston (they are inductive).
+When the current is removed the magnetic fields collapses and the piston moves back.
+When the magnetic field collapses it also generates a voltage.
+This can be very high and if allowed to feed back to the main circuit would likely cause damage.
 To stop the feed back a flyback diode is used.
 The diode directs the current back to the solenoid until it dissipates.

 Manual Drain Switch